 This would also be a perfect opportunity for the kids to stare at the stars at night instead of their iPad screens.
 While you are at it, take one of those boat rides in the river.
 Even the local tourists do this activity as well especially during summertime.
 Another popular activity in Sylhet that involves hopping on a boat is visiting the Ratargul Swamp Forest.
 The boat guides will paddle your way through the swamp.
 It is a quite and relaxing activity.
 The boats are usually big enough for you to lay down if you would want to.

 The water is muddy brown but the mangroves are protected and the wildlife here is thriving.
 You might have some sightings of the pygmy-goose.
 Also, another cool fun-fact about Bangladesh is that from Sylhet, you can step into India since Sylhet is a landlocked peninsula in Bangladesh surrounded by India.
 There are multiple border crossings towards India.
 Sylhet is one of those cool spots where you can take a photo of you being in two countries at once.
-In the border, you can put one foot in Sylhet and the other in India.
+On the border, you can put one foot in Sylhet and the other in India.
 Pretty cool, right?
+Surely one of the top Bangladesh destinations.

 We think so.
 If you are staying in an Airbnb and would like to do some grocery shopping, the local market in Jaintiapur is highly recommended.
 This assures you will be able to buy fresh produce and you will get to experience the authentic Sylhet experience.
 If you want to cool down from all of the shopping and tours, a popular 7-layer-iced tea drink is a must-try here in Sylhet.
 It is exactly how it’s named – seven layers of iced tea including black tea, lemongrass tea, milktea, and four other ingredients.